richard110110/ChenxiGuoQuiz/README.md

 # function

+- when the app loading, i list 10 mutiple choice from different category (list in https://opentdb.com/api_config.php) randomly;

 1. The quiz is made up of multiple questions, each presented one at a time.
 2. Each question has four options that the user can choose from.
 3. The current question must be answered before the next question can be attempted (the next question button is not available until the current question is answered).